zhuy16/NIEHS_NGS_Workshop/README.md

 # NIEHS_NGS_Workshop (Currently Under Construction)<br>
 * Target audience: NIEHS researchers who want to learn NGS data analysis.
 * Aims: to provide an overview of NGS analysis workflow for scRNA-seq, bulk RNA-seq and ChIP-seq. <br>
-* Prerequisite: confortable with shell scripts, R and python codes.
+* Prerequisite: comfortable with shell scripts, R and python codes.
 * We will use biowulf HPC as the computation evironment, and use jupyter lab as a interface  <br>
 * This repository is for illustration only.
 Data files are included in biowulf folders for use in the class.**<br>
 * The README.md contains information to set up the workplace. <br>